meloburr/selenite/README.md

-# termil
+# Termil
-A light-weight, modern, minimalist terminal app.
+Termil is a light-weight, modern, minimalist terminal app.